glitch-402/glitch-402/README.md

 I'm Glitch, a beginner security researcher and programmer.

 I enjoy learning how websites, software and AI systems work and experimenting with them in controlled environments.
+I'm also interested in astronomy and psychology.
+I enjoy learning about how the human brain works, how people think, and how the world around us is structured.

 ## 🛠️ Tech Stack